uwrit/leaf/docs/admin/concept/REFERENCE.md

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_dropdown3.png"/></p>

 This works to a certain extent, though with every additional diagnosis source, we've doubled the number of diagnosis Concepts.
-Given that there are roughly 68,000 ICD-10 codes as of this writing (not including their parent Concepts which represent ranges of codes), adding child Concepts for just the three example sources above, `billing`, `radiology`, and `charges` will add over 200,000 Concepts to our tree.
+Given that there are roughly 68,000 ICD-10 diagnosis codes as of this writing (not including their parent Concepts which represent ranges of codes), adding child Concepts for just the three example sources above, `billing`, `radiology`, and `charges` will add over 200,000 Concepts to our tree.
 Just as importantly, this solution may not necessarily be intuitive for users.

 ### Problem 2
 **What if we then wanted to also allow users to specify whether the diagnosis was `primary` or `secondary`?**